romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the appropriate repository permission level for contributors who will actively push changes to your repository?
+Q: What is the appropriate repository permission level for contributors who will actively push changes to your repository?
 <details><summary>Show the answer</summary><p>

 - **Write**
 </details>

 ---
-How can an organization within a GitHub Enterprise account enforce SAML SSO?
+Q: How can an organization within a GitHub Enterprise account enforce SAML SSO?
 <details><summary>Show the answer</summary><p>

 - **By navigating to the organization's security settings and selecting 'SAML single sign-on' under Authentication**